sdneon/node/doc/contributing/diagnostic-tooling-support-tiers.md

   suite for the tool/API is not green.
 To be considered for inclusion in this tier it must have a good test suite and that test suite and a job must exist in the Node.js CI so that it can be run as part of the release process.
-Tests on master will be run nightly when possible to provide early warning of potential issues.
+Tests on `main` will be run nightly when possible to provide early warning of potential issues.
 No commit to the current and LTS release branches should break this tool/API if the next major release is within 1 month.
 In addition: